Fighting for a child’s right to a safe, loving and permanent home.

 JoinTheMovement-1

-Whatever their age, children removed from home because of abuse or neglect face a frightening, profound unknown.
+Whatever their age, children removed from their home because of abuse or neglect face a frightening unknown.
 We make sure they don’t face it alone.
 We stand by them.
-We are there whenever they need us, for as long as it takes to secure a safe, permanent home.
-We are strong, compassionate adults who provide a consistent presence, who care, who listen, and who put the child’s interests before all others.
+We are there whenever they need us, for as long as it takes to ensure safety and permanency.

 We are there for the judge